How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

 Polaris Market Research indicates that the fitness app market size is expected to reach $14.7+ billion by 2026.
 The general idea is that people invest more money in their wellness and health.
-Global Wellness Institute Survey supports the information that the global wellness industry market accounted for $4.2 trillion with $595 billion in spending on fitness and mind-body products in 2018.
+Global Wellness Institute Survey supports the information that the global wellness industry market accounted for $4.2 trillion with $595 billion in spending on fitness and mind-body products.

 📊 What are the most popular types of fitness apps on the market?

-Generally, there are three main types of fitness apps; namely, workout or exercise apps (e.g. Freeletics, Nike Training Club, Fitmo), activity tracking apps (e.g. Strava, Runkeeper, Nike+ Running), and nutrition apps (e.g. MyFitnessPal, Lose It!).
-Each has some sub-categories like trackers for running, cycling apps, on-demand personal trainer apps, gym apps, and so on.
+Generally, there are three main app types; namely, workout or exercise apps (e.g. Freeletics, Nike Training Club, Fitmo), activity tracking apps (e.g. Strava, Runkeeper, Nike+ Running), and diet and nutrition apps (e.g. MyFitnessPal, Lose It!).
+Each has some sub-categories like fitness trackers for running, cycling apps, on-demand personal trainer apps, gym apps, and so on.

 🚀 What features can help my fitness app to stand out from the crowd?